 - Star Inn (Harome): A Michelin-starred restaurant in a 14th-century thatched Inn with Rooms.

-- Pheasant Hotel: A restaurant with 2 AA Rosettes.
+- Pheasant Hotel: An award-winning restaurant with 2 AA Rosettes.

 - The Hare (Scawton): A 3 AA Rosette Restaurant with Rooms located in a characterful 12th-century inn.